SumoLogic/sumologic-documentation/docs/dashboards/about.md

 * A Dashboard can have up to 100 queries.
 * Dashboard chart properties are not retained when viewed from the Search page.
 * Chart properties are not retained when a chart is added to a Dashboard from the Search page.
 * Dashboard queries cannot return more than 1440 data points.
-If the dashboard panel is wider than 1440 pixels, additional resolution in data will be down-sampled in order to render on the screen.

 ## Rules